A message from United Utilities – Heard of our Priority Services Register?

 In addition, a Broughton Beck community group was formed with the aim of purchasing a defibrillator and emergency telephone to go into the kiosk.
 With the help of the Community Heartbeat Trust, the leading community defibrillator organisation plus local fund raising by the community group and more financial assistance from the parish council, a defibrillator and telephone were acquired and installed last year.

 Rosside Telephone Box

 We have been making slow progress with the Rosside Telephone Box.
 The Parish Council are endeavouring to turn the light in the phone box back on for the small community at Rosside.
 This is proving to be a challenge!
-The latest progress is that the Council have got a quote from Electricity North West to reconnect the electricity.
-This has been quoted at an excessive £1000+.
-Due to this the Council are now looking into other options.
-The next best solution is a solar panel quoted at £400, to power the light within the phone box.
+The latest progress is that the Council have price for a solar panel which seems to be affordable.
 As the council pursue this a question has been raised over what the telephone box could be used for as there is now a large some of money being invested into it.

 If you have any thoughts on the use of the phone box please contact Councillor Hobson via email on firstname.lastname@example.org.

 The Parish Council has funding available to groups within the Parish.
 If you wish to apply for your group then please email the Clerk for further information.
 We also have some funding available for new Parish Projects.
 If you have any ideas for future projects within the parish please come along to a parish council meeting or contact the Clerk.